ncabanes/oldComputersHandbooks/darmouth-basic-1964/markdown/BASIC_Oct64.md

 save ready.
 ```

+### ( == End of first block to be revised == )

 1. Notice the use of the backwards arrow to correct mistakes as you go along.
 2. The user notices at this point that he had mistyped the word LET earlier, and corrects it.
-3. An inspection of statement 70 shows that a variable X(J> is used, which is illegal, when X0 was intended.
+3. An inspection of statement 70 shows that a variable XO is used, which is illegal, when X0 was intended.
 The line is retyped correctly.
 4. The variable in the NEXT statement should have been X instead of X0, and the change is made.
 5. By chance, the user notices that originally the IF-THEN statement pointed to a DATA statement, and the correction is made.
 6. The problem runs for a long time without any output.
 Since we expect output almost immediately, we suspect something is wrong.
 It must be that the PRINT statement is forever bypassed.
 This could happen only if M were so large that the IF-THEN statement was always satisfied.
 We then observe that we forgot to initialize M to some value less than the maximum value on the sine curve, so we choose -1.